 Tip 2: Lean into your interests

-Where might an aspiring machine learning engineer find unique project ideas?
+Where might an aspiring machine learning engineer or data scientist find unique project ideas?
 Jain recommends leaning into personal interests because not only can they be a goldmine for machine learning projects, they can also allow an ML engineer’s passion to shine through.
 “For example, I’m really interested in sports,” Jain said.
 “And so I’ve done a lot of sports analytics projects where I’m really working on scraping data from the troves of data warehouses that are publicly available and trying to make some interesting projects out of that.
 And that’s what really makes you stand out.”

 Tip 3: Know your algorithms

 Once you’ve built a strong CV that lands you the initial interview, Jain believes it’s of utmost importance to know your algorithms (same for individuals who wants to work in the data science field ) and be able to clearly explain how models from former projects work.
 This means knowing the math behind the model, being able to explain how the model itself works, and discussing how the model fits in with the broader project.
 “I think something that would blow me away probably is if they have a project or something that they can really point to and show me end-to-end how this works, why they chose to do or implement this project in a certain way, the trade-offs that exist there, [and] what the impact of this project really is,” Jain said.
 “Not in terms of like, Hey, I just got 93% accuracy on this machine learning model, but what was the value that came out of that?
 Did you help a team of people detect that there’s deforestation going on where they wouldn’t be able to do that in an automated fashion?
 Things like that, where that really closed the loop on why we’re really doing machine learning.”